Breaking the Barrier of 2 for the Competitiveness of Longest Queue Drop: Mapping Transmitted -extra Packets

 Finally, we bound the number of \OPT-extra packets which are not canceled out by \LQD-extra packets.
-Equivalently, we show a lower bound on $|\calL^i_q|$ in terms of $\hat{e}^i$.
-The lemma below in particular implies that if $\hat{e}^i_q > 0$ then also $|\calL^i_q| \ge 1$, i.e., there is at least one live queue w.r.t.\ the fixed queue $q$.
+Equivalently, for a queue $q$, we show a lower bound on $|\calL^i_q|$ in terms of $\hat{e}^i$.
+The lemma below in particular implies that if $\hat{e}^i_q > 0$ then also $|\calL^i_q| \ge 1$, i.e., there is at least one live queue w.r.t.\ queue $q$.